TwilightCitizen/dvp4/README.md

 - Login Requirements:

+  - Login Not Required for Guest Use

+  - To obtain placement on leaderboard or use other functions, must be signed into iCloud.
+Any valid iCloud account will work.
+For testing without exposing your own credentials, sign into iCloud with the following testing account:

+    - Username: twilighttester@yandex.com
-  - None Presently
+    - Password: TwilightTester1234

 - Known Bugs:

-  - None Presently Known with Completed Functionality
+  - Scrambled Stoplights currently does not detect changes to the user's logged in or logged out status while the app is in use.
-  - Bugs Likely Exist Despite this Knowledge
+  - Other Bugs Likely Exist Despite this Knowledge

 - Special Requirements: